Prosecco & Petals

 Once a date has been confirmed, if your plans change, do cancel and avoid no-shows; these affect others and may mean you miss out on a venue at a later date if you change your mind and want to see it again.

-Venue tours will often follow a strict order of the day; starting from getting ready and the ceremony through to the wedding breakfast and reception.
-This is designed to give you an insight into how your special day would flow.
+Expect to like every venue you visit and, as such, try to look beyond the beauty of a venue to see if it meets your wishlist.
+Venue tours will often follow a strict order of the day; starting from the bridal dressing room and the ceremony room through to the wedding breakfast and reception areas.
+This is designed to give you an insight into how your special day will flow.